DCotterill/halixia-hugo/content/ma/impulse-buying-2070.md

 layout: static
 ---

-Learn about why you should stop impulse buying
+Learn about why you should stop impulse buying.

 Learn about why you should pause, reflect, and consider needs before making impulsive purchases.